-VRFVerify $(y, x, \pi{\mathsf{NIZK}})$: On input $(\pi{\mathsf{NIZK}}, x, y)$ it runs NIZK verification algorithm $\mathsf{Verify}(x, y, \pi{\mathsf{NIZK}})$ of the underlying KKW NIZK proof and outputs 0/1.
+VRFVerify( $y, x, \pi{NIZK}$ ) : On input ( $\pi{NIZK}, x, y$ ) it runs NIZK verification algorithm Verify( $x, y, \pi{NIZK}$ ) of the underlying KKW NIZK proof and outputs 0/1.

-The security depends on the properties of the underlying PRF for a given key $\mathsf{sk}{\mathsf{VRF}}$ (collision resistance and one-wayness) and the security of KKW NIZK see [23])
+The security depends on the properties of the underlying PRF for a given key $sk{VRF}$ (collision resistance and one-wayness) and the security of KKW NIZK see [23])

-SL-VRF Security Discussion: The provability of SL-VRF follows via direct investigation.
+SL-VRF Security Discussion.
+The provability of SL-VRF follows via direct investigation.
 As long as the underlying KKW NIZK proof is correct, SL-VRF is provable.
-The security, i.e. uniqueness and pseudorandomness of our

-SL-VRF depends on the properties of the underlying PRF.
-The uniqueness follows from the fact that the PRF output is a deterministic function of the secret key $\mathsf{sk}{\mathsf{VRF}}$ and the input x, meaning that evaluating the PRF twice on the same value yields the same output.
-The pseudorandomness of the VRF output is inherited from the corresponding pseudorandomness of the PRF.
+The security, i.e. uniqueness and pseudorandomness of our SL-VRF depends on the properties of the underlying PRF.
+The uniqueness follows from two facts; first the PRF output is a deterministic function of the secret key $sk{VRF}$ and the input x, meaning that evaluating the PRF twice on the same value yields the same output.
+Secondly, the validity proof of the statement (3)(b) in the VRF evaluation procedure (VRFEval) presented in Section 3.1 forces each user to use her fixed secret key for each evaluation and so ensures uniqueness due to the deterministic property of the PRF as explained before.
+The pseudorandomness of the VRF output is inherited from the corresponding pseudorandomness property of the underlying PRF.

 In order to evaluate the efficiency of our SL-VRF, we need to analyse the underlying NIZK proof construction.
-A detailed evaluation is provided in Section V.
+A detailed evaluation is provided in Section 5.

-IV.
-X-VRF: VERIFIABLE RANDOM FUNCTION FROM XMSS
+4 X-VRF: VERIFIABLE RANDOM FUNCTION FROM XMSS

 In this section we introduce a construction of a secure VRF from XMSS.
 As discussed in the introduction, naively extending XMSS to a VRF does not result in a secure construction as the uniqueness property can easily be violated.
-In particular, when a user constructs a hash tree in XMSS, she is able to use any of the leaves (i.e., WOTS+keys) to create the XMSS signature.
+In particular, when a user constructs a hash tree in XMSS, she is able to use any of the leaves (i.e., WOTS+ keys) to create the XMSS signature.
 As a result, XMSS by itself does not satisfy uniqueness.